 We should not view this progress with skepticism but should rather be open to the new flexibility it offers and see it as an opportunity for further development.

 For many applications where IoT and robotics play a role, standard Wi-Fi or ISM antennas and antenna systems are available and can therefore be used cost-effectively.

 PIDSO specializes in developing and producing customized antennas and antenna systems.
 More precisely, you have come to the right place when it comes to out-of-the-box solutions that cannot be called “standard” and wherever size, weight, environmental requirements, performance and other specifications deviate from the norm.

 For these very requirements, we at PIDSO are ready to be of assistance, often achieving the “impossible.”
-What’s more, we already have more than 10 years of experience and have united the A-list of Austria’s high-frequency technicians.
+What’s more, we already have united the A-list of Austria’s high-frequency technicians.

 As you can see, we are firmly convinced that mobile computing, IoT, 5G, Industry 4.0 and many other digital areas will be a part of us for a long time to come.

 That's why we believe that now is the right time to invest in innovation.